Differences Between Trading and Investing

 A quote that signifies this difference-

-- The cost involved in trading is usually high as every time you trade a stock you will have to shell out certain fees.
-Hence, your returns need to comparatively higher to cover up those costs.
-In contrast you will lower costs since there is less of the buying and selling but then the returns will also be comparatively lower.
+- The cost involved in trading is usually high, as every time you trade a stock, you will have to shell out certain fees.
+Hence, your returns need to be comparatively higher to cover those costs.
+In contrast, you will lower costs since there is less buying and selling, but the returns will also be comparatively lower.

-- When deciding between trading vs investing you need to think about the time you can devote for any of them.
-If you can spend hours on reading charts and graphs on a daily basis then trading would be the thing for you.
-If not then you would be better off with long term investments.
+- When deciding between these stock market activities, you need to think about the time you can devote to any of them.
+If you can spend hours reading charts and graphs daily, then trading would be beneficial for you.
+If not, then you would be better off with long-term investments.

-- Considering the size of an investor and their goals, if you are a small investor you would be better suited for long term investments with the goal of growing your portfolio whereas if you are a large investor with the goal of short term trading then you should plan to beat the market.
+- Considering the size of an investor and their goals, you would be better suited for long-term investments to grow your portfolio if you are a small investor.
+In contrast, if you are a large investor with the goal of short-term trading, then you should plan to beat the market

 What when the investments don’t go as per our plan?
-This is when some of the biggest errors happen.
+It is when some of the biggest errors happen.
 People tend to confuse the investing approach with the trading one and head towards danger.
-When the stock price is doing well neither the trader or the investor has any problem.
+When the stock price is doing well, neither the trader nor the investor has any problem.
 But what happens when it does not?

 Let’s say the stock price starts falling.
-Here as a trader you would have an escape in order to avert the small losses becoming big ones.
-Since as a trader you are not emotionally attached to the stock you will get rid of it at the correct point of time.
-This is rightly what a trader should do.
+As a trader, you would have an escape to avert the small losses from becoming big ones.
+Since, as a trader, you are not emotionally attached to the stock, you will get rid of it at the correct point in time.
+It is rightly what a trader should do.

-But there is a problem in case if you decide to keep the stock and not want to give upon it.
-So here the trader has become an alleged investor who does not have enough information on the company to make a decision of holding the stock or letting it go.
-As an investor you would be working on guess.
-Similarly being an investor you are not supposed to sell off the stock when the prices go down but believe on the fundamentals and hold on to the stock.
+But there is a problem if you decide to keep the stock and do not want to give up on it.
+So here, the trader has become an alleged investor who does not have enough information on the company to decide on holding the stock or letting it go.
+As an investor, you would be working on the guess.
+Similarly, being an investor, you are not supposed to sell off the stock when the prices go down but believe in the fundamentals and hold on to the stock.

 Regardless of which one of them is a better strategy, you should pick one or the other and stick to it.

-Both investing and trading are interdependent wherein without the existence of traders, investors will have no liquidity to buy and sell stock and without investors traders shall have no origin from which to buy and sell.
-Hence, it is difficult to decide which one is superior.
+Both are interdependent, wherein without the existence of traders, investors will have no liquidity to buy and sell a stock.
+Without investors, traders shall have no origin from which to buy and sell.
+Hence, it isn’t easy to decide which one is superior.

-If everyone was an investor, then no one would be willing to sell or buy in the short-term, leading to an unhealthy market scenario.
-At the end it is liquidity that tends to smooth out market prices.
+If everyone were an investor, no one would be willing to sell or buy in the short term, leading to an unhealthy market scenario.
+In the end, it is liquidity that tends to smooth out market prices.

-It is not much of a concern that you are trading or investing, it’s just that you need to be engaged in a chase that suits your personality traits, capabilities, and philosophies.
-I hope you enjoyed reading this information on trading vs investing as much as I did writing it.
+It is not much of a concern that you are trading or investing, and it’s just that you need to be engaged in a chase that suits your personality traits, capabilities, and philosophies.
+I hope you enjoyed reading this information as much as I did writing it.